Cray-HPE/docs-csm/operations/iuf/workflows/configuration_of_SFM.md

 ## 1. Manual configuration of the Slingshot Fabric Manager

-Instructions to configure the HPE Slingshot Fabric Manager are provided in the “Install Slingshot software in a CSM environment” section of the _HPE Slingshot Operations Guide_.
+Instructions to configure the HPE Slingshot Fabric Manager are provided in the "Install Slingshot software in a CSM environment" section of the _HPE Slingshot Operations Guide_.
 Follow all subsections up to the section titled "Install or upgrade Slingshot Host Software".

-For systems with Slingshot NICs, also follow the instructions in the “Installing 200Gbps NIC host software” section of the _HPE Slingshot Operations Guide_.
+For systems with Slingshot NICs, also follow the instructions in the "Installing 200Gbps NIC host software" section of the _HPE Slingshot Operations Guide_.

 Once this step has completed: